 If the element is used throughout multiple regression test cases (like a homepage button, for example), a minor change in the underlying code could cause nearly every test in your regression suite to fail.
 In this case, it will be difficult (or impossible) to tell if there are any real bugs in your software.
 This means you have to re-run the entire regression suite after fixing the error or skip rerunning the tests and risk shipping bugs to production.

-To avoid this, we recommend using a tool like Rainforest QA that tests the UI directly rather than the underlying code.
+To avoid this, we recommend using a visual regression tool like Rainforest QA that tests the UI directly rather than the underlying code.
 Just like a real user that never touches the DOM, Rainforest tests only respond to changes on the UI.
 As long as the UI stays the same, Rainforest tests can handle a wide variety of back-end code changes without breaking.